alukosdev/ccsp/reference/glossary.md

 ==- Outage Duration
 Outage duration is the length of time of a documented outage and is expressed as an amount of time (minutes, hours, days).
+==- OWASP Dependency-Check
+Dependency-Check is a Software Composition Analysis (SCA) tool that attempts to detect publicly disclosed vulnerabilities contained within a project’s dependencies.
+It does this by determining if there is a Common Platform Enumeration (CPE) identifier for a given dependency.
+If found, it will generate a report linking to the associated CVE entries.

+A utility that identifies project dependencies and checks whether there are any known, publicly disclosed, vulnerabilities.
 ==-

 ## P

+==- Personal Data
+Any information relating to an identified or identifiable natural personal data subject; an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural, or social identity.
 ==- Portfolio Management
 A portfolio consists of all endeavors undertaken by an organization.
 We are looking to show value for each individual endeavor but also the IT program as a whole.
 For example, are we receiving the value from cloud services that we're looking for?
+==- Privacy
+The protection of PII.
+==- Processing
+Processing is any *manipulation* of the data, to include security or destroying it, in electronic or hard-copy form.
+Viewing data is not considered processing.
 ==-

 ## Q